nrennie/nrennie.github.io/content/blog/2024-03-26-webr-shiny-tidytuesday/index.md

 # ℹ Use `colnames()` to see all variable names
 ```

 We save the output to an Excel file and an `.RData` file.
-Though we only really need the `.RData` file, the Excel file is a little bit more human readable to help check the output is as we expect (a `.csv` file also works here).
+Though we only really need the `.RData` file, the Excel file is a little bit more human readable to help check the output is as we expect.

+> If I was building this again, saving a simple `.csv` file would be better, and should work for both reading the file as a human, and later loading into Shiny.

 ```r
 # save file